 Bribes, treason and hay bales: The chaotic history of expulsions from Congress

-George Santos set to become only third Member of Congress to be expelled since 1861, Gustaf Kilander writes
+George Santos is now the third Member of Congress to be expelled since 1861.
+Gustaf Kilander writes

-Scandal-plagued New York Rep George Santos looks set to join an exclusive group of people as he has acknowledged that he’s likely to be expelled from Congress.
+Scandal-plagued New York Rep George Santos has now joined an exclusive group of people he never wanted to be part of: lawmakers who have been expelled from Congress.

+On 1 December, Mr Santos became only the sixth lawmaker to lose an expulsion vote and be ousted from the House in American history – and only the third since 1861.

+After two years of controversy, topped off with a damning House Ethics Committee report, House lawmakers voted 311 to 114 for his removal.

-The latest blow of many to Mr Santos’s short yet tumultuous political career came in the form of a 56-page report from the House Ethics Committee released earlier this month which outlined “substantial evidence” that Mr Santos violated federal law.
+The latest blow of many to Mr Santos’s short yet tumultuous political career came in the form of a 56-page report from the House Ethics Committee released in early November which outlined “substantial evidence” that Mr Santos violated federal law.

 The report included allegations that Mr Santos used campaign money to pay for his personal expenses, such as Botox, and luxury purchases at Hermes and Ferragamo, as well as smaller sums spent on OnlyFans, food, parking, travel and rent.

-The House can consider the motion to expel Mr Santos put forward by ethics panel chair GOP Rep Michael Guest as soon as Tuesday when lawmakers return from Thanksgiving break but when the vote may be taken up on the floor remains unclear.

-Mr Santos would be the first member of the House to be removed in modern times without first having been convicted of a crime.
+Mr Santos is now the first member of the House to be removed in modern times without first having been convicted of a crime.

-Only five representatives have ever been expelled from the House in the course of US history:
+Only five representatives have ever been expelled from the House in the course of US history.
+Here’s their stories:

 James Traficant